 The couple that decided to open the place traveled the world for years before ending up in Vietnam, where they fell in love with the local gastronomy and attended cooking classes.

-At Funky Pho not only the phô are delightful and nicely served, but the grill salads and the spring-rolls are also quite a treat!
-Either way you can go for pork, beef, tofu, chicken and more.
-Now the place has a bigger offer including a weekly special and very cool breweries’ beers and wines.
-Korean, Japanese and Chinese inspirations are also to be found in their dishes.
+At Funky Pho not only the phô are delightful and nicely served, but the grill salads and the spring-rolls are also a treat!
+Either way you can go for pork, beef, tofu, chicken and more, where Korean, Japanese and Chinese inspirations are getting mixed.
+Now the place has a much bigger offer including 100% vegan dishes (phô, salads, curries…) and very cool breweries’ beers and wines.

 What they serve is all fresh, quick, healthy, prepared right under your nose & eyes.
 And they do ecological packing!